JaredRosenbaum/robot_shellgame/README.md

 1. **ur_moveit_config**
     * The ur_moveit_config package contains the simplest possible MoveIt configuration for a Universal Robots UR3 manipulator developed using the MoveIt Setup Assistant.
 It depends on UR-provided packages which can be found at the [Universal Robots ROS Drivers](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver) page.
 2. **ur_scripts**
     * The ur_scripts package contains the Python code used to make the robot compute and execute operations.
-Similar executable movement scripts can be easily created within this package.
+In order for the scripts to properly execute, one must be using the same experimental setup (1 UR3 robot arm, 1 Intel RealSense D435i camera + end effector, 3 Red Shells, 1 green marking on a Shell)
 ---

 ## Requirements, Dependencies, and Building